FREE SPEECH HISTORY TIMELINE

 During Lent of 415, a Christian mob attacks the Alexandrian philosopher and mathematician Hypatia.
 The Christians drag her through the streets to a local church.
 According to one account, they strip her naked and use broken tiles to cut the flesh off her body.
 Her mutilated remains are paraded through the city.

-527-565: Justitian I
+527-65: Justitian I

-In 529 and 531, Justinian bans everyone affected with the “disease” of heresy – including pagans and non-orthodox Christians – from becoming teachers.
-In 539 he institutes the death penalty for blasphemy lest “God in his wrath may destroy the cities and their inhabitants”.
+Justinian I (r.
+527-565) rules his empire according to the motto “One empire, one faith, one church”.
+In 529, he closes the ‘pagan’ Neoplatonic Academy in Athens.
+In 529 and 531, he bans all heretics – including pagans and non-orthodox Christians – from becoming teachers.
+In 539 he introduces the death penalty for blasphemy, lest “God in his wrath may destroy the cities and their inhabitants”.

 Episode V: The Caliphate

-Why did the medieval Abbasid Caliphs have almost all ancient Greek works of philosophy and science translated into Arabic?
+Why did the medieval ʿAbbāsid Caliphs have almost all ancient Greek works of philosophy and science translated into Arabic?
 How did the long list of medieval Muslim polymaths reconcile abstract reasoning with Islamic doctrine?

 Who were the radical freethinkers that rejected revealed religion in favor of reason in a society where apostasy and heresy were punishable by death?